scrapy/scrapy/docs/topics/downloader-middleware.rst

    A middlware to retry failed requests that are potentially caused by temporary problems such as a connection timeout or HTTP 500 error.

 Failed pages are collected on the scraping process and rescheduled at the end, once the spider has finished crawling all regular (non failed) pages.
 Once there are no more failed pages to retry, this middleware sends a signal (retry_complete), so other extensions could connect to that signal.

 The :class:`RetryMiddleware` can be configured through the following settings (see the settings documentation for more info):

 * :setting:`RETRY_TIMES` - how many times to retry a failed page
 * :setting:`RETRY_HTTP_CODES` - which HTTP response codes to retry

 About HTTP errors to consider:

 You may want to remove 400 from RETRY_HTTP_CODES, if you stick to the HTTP protocol.
 It's included by default because it's a common code used to indicate server overload, which would be something we want to retry.

+.. reqmeta:: dont_retry

+If :attr:`Request.meta <scrapy.http.Request.meta>` contains the ``dont_retry``
+key, the request will be ignored by this middleware.

 .. _topics-dlmw-robots: